GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a review of the data that was touched on in the above illustrations.
+The following is a brief summary of the material that was presented in the illustrations above.

-- Consumers who may need additional liability coverage will pay an extra $510 each year to go from a 30/60 limit to 250/500 limits
+- Consumers who may need higher liability limits will pay about $510 each year to go from a minimum limit to 250/500 limits

-- Drivers who have several accidents or serious violations may be required to pay an average of $1,390 more every year than a driver with a clean driving record
+- Drivers that tend to have accidents or serious violations may be required to pay an average of $1,340 more every year for Savana insurance

 Rate Tables and Charts